proofprotocol/Self-Attestation-Oxymoron/README.md

 ## Provenance

-This document is timestamped and anchored via Zenodo, DOI [INSERT DOI], as of the publication date above.
+This document is timestamped and anchored via Zenodo, DOI https://doi.org/10.5281/zenodo.22821265, as of the publication date above.